cropgeeks/hpc-help/ssh.rst

 Getting Connected
 =================

-You'll need an SSH client to access the cluster.
+You'll need an SSH client to access ``gruffalo``.
 Good options for Windows users include `WSL`_ (Windows 10 only), `Cygwin/mintty`_, or `PuTTY`_.
 If you're connecting from a macOS or Linux machine, then it'll almost certainly have an SSH client already available.

 .. _`PuTTY`: https://www.putty.org/
 .. _`Cygwin/mintty`: https://www.cygwin.com/
 .. _`WSL`: https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux

-To connect to the system, you first need to be onsite at one of our six supported institutes (JHI, NIAB, SRUC, RBGE, NHM, or RBGK). :doc:`remote-access` works too, but you need to be able to connect normally first to enable it.
+To connect to the system, you first need to be onsite at one of our :doc:`organizations`. :doc:`remote-access` works too, but you'll need to connect normally first to enable it.

-SSH requires you to specify your username along with the full domain name of the cluster's head node, ``gruffalo``.

 Using OpenSSH